vemoreno/blog/_posts/2017-03-20-announcing-third-party-client-api-authorization.markdown

 ## API Access

-If you need API access, then following the successful authentication, your app needs to extract the `access token` from the hash fragment of the URL, and use it to make calls to the API, by passing it as a `Bearer token` in the `Authorization header` of the HTTP request.
+If you need API access, your app needs to extract the `access token` from the hash fragment of the URL after successful authentication.
+The token can then be used to make calls to the API by sending `Bearer [token]` in the `Authorization header` of the HTTP request.

 ![Access token](https://cdn.auth0.com/blog/third-party/access_token.png)
 _Grab Access token from the hash fragment of the URL_

-In a Single Page Application (SPA) this would be done using Javascript and in a Mobile Application this is typically handled by interacting with a Web View.
+In a Single Page Application (SPA), this would be done using Javascript.
+In a mobile application, this is typically handled by interacting with a Web View.

 ## Developer Portal

-At Auth0, we live to make developer's lives easy and reduce the time required to ship!
+At Auth0, we live to make developers' lives easy and reduce the time required to ship!
 So, we have built a developer portal that makes generation of clients with `client_id` and `client_secret` a breeze.
 You don't have to manually call the *Dynamic Client Registration* API, it has been automated for you!

-An Auth0 customer can fork this [application](https://github.com/auth0/developer-centre), provide the necessary configuration as required by the software(developer-portal) to allow third party developers easily create clients with a set of `client_id` and `client_secret` credentials and set it up to showcase their API documentation.
+An Auth0 customer can fork this [application](https://github.com/auth0/developer-centre) and provide the necessary configuration as required by the software(developer-portal).
+This will allow third party developers to easily create clients with a set of `client_id` and `client_secret` credentials.
+They can also showcase their API documentation.

 ![Settings.json](https://cdn.auth0.com/blog/third-party/settingsjson.png)
 _Developer Portal Config_